1. Payment of bills

 Whenever we receive or hold money on your behalf for any reason, you agree that we may deduct from that money all sums that are due to us in respect of costs and expenses which have been incurred and/or invoiced to you on that matter and on any other matter upon which we are instructed by you.

-Interest will be calculated at the rate set by Lloyds Bank.
+All monies are held and the accounts operated in accordance with the SRA Accounts Rules 2019.
+Interest will be calculated at the rate set by the bank holding the funds.
 That, of course, may change.
-The period for which interest will be calculated will run from the date(s) when funds are received by us until the dates of any payment to a third party or re-payment to you, and, if it is a positive balance will be paid when it is fair and reasonable in accordance with the Solicitors Account Rules of 2019 and when the calculated interest exceeds a de minimis amount of £20.
+The period for which interest will be calculated will run from the date(s) when funds are received by us until the dates of any payment to a third party or re-payment to you, and, if it is a positive balance will be paid when it is fair and reasonable in accordance with the SRA Account Rules of 2019 and when the calculated interest exceeds a de minimis amount of £20.
 In the event of a negative balance we will require you to reimburse us for any charges for which we become liable.

 4. Client identification documentation

 The law now requires solicitors, as well as banks, building societies, and others, to obtain satisfactory evidence of the identity of their clients.
 We should be grateful, therefore, if you would provide us with documents to verify your identity if you have not already done so.
 If we have not already discussed the requirements, details will be enclosed with the engagement letter or will be provided shortly.
 This applies to all new clients and, from time to time, to existing clients.
 If we are not given satisfactory information in sufficient time, we will be obliged to terminate our engagement.